appsquickly/typhoon/README.md

 and find all the places in your code that use the old one, and move them over to the new one.
 Each time, making sure to pass in the correct initialization parameters.

-A very common approach is to:
+A very common approach is to have a centrally configured singleton:

 ```objective-c
   _weatherClient = [GoogleWeatherClient sharedInstance];
 ```